mwvgroup/pwv_kpno/rst_source/examples/correcting_spectra.rst

 #.
 Use **pwv_kpno** to determine the PWV transmission function corresponding to a given observation
 #.
 Interpolate the transmission function to match the observed wavelengths
 #.
-If desired, use a gaussian kernel to smooth the interpolated transmission function
+If desired, use a Gaussian kernel to smooth the interpolated transmission function
 #.
 Divide the observed flux by the modeled transmission

 It is important to note that the atmospheric models used by **pwv_kpno** are